 An appliance will not function if the LP gas does not vaporize.
-Propane continues to vaporize down to -44 degrees F. Liquid gas does not vaporize as rapidly in cold weather, so you may place too great a demand on your tanks' capacities in certain conditions.
+Propane continues to vaporize down to 44 degrees Fahrenheit below zero.
+Liquid gas does not vaporize as rapidly in cold weather, so you may place too great a demand on your tank's capacity in certain conditions.
 This can cause a refrigeration effect resulting in frosting of the tank and regulator.
 Check with your dealer or LP gas supplier about the appliance demands that can be met by your tank at various temperatures.
 Always have your LP gas supplier add anhydrous methanol before filling the tank in cold weather.